 Not Eligible: If you are covered by government insurance, such as Medicare, Medicaid, CHIP, Tricare, or the Veteran's Health Program--with a few exceptions.
 If you are covered by "affordable" health insurance through your employer, you are also not eligible.

 Eligible: Individuals and families not presently covered by insurance.
 See more at HealthCare.gov.
 Enrollment in the marketplace must occur during the special enrollment period (see "Important Dates") or at times when there is a significant life changing event, such as birth of a child, marriage or divorce.
-People can change the current coverage.
+Coverage may be changed during qualifying enrollment periods.
 Those turning 65 can also change their coverage due to being eligible for Medicare coverage.

 Please note that a marketplace health insurance policy will not go into effect until the first premium has been paid.

 Figure out how much you are willing to pay for health insurance premiums.

 Realize that many people using the Marketplace will qualify to save money.
 To find out how much savings you’re eligible for when you apply, it will help to have these things close by: